ariesiitr/Emotion-Detection-2.0/README.md

 ## VISUAL ANALYSIS

 ### Our WorkFlow
-1) Segregating the FER2013 dataset into Train,Test and Validation Dataset
+* Segregating the FER2013 dataset into Train,Test and Validation Dataset
-2) Designing a CNN based Network for classifying emotions .
+* Designing a CNN based Network for classifying emotions .
-3) Training the Network using the Train_dataset.
+* Training the Network using the Train_dataset.
-4) Obtaining the Results as acc vs epoch and loss vs epoch
+* Obtaining the Results as acc vs epoch and loss vs epoch
-5) Testing the trained model in RealTime.
+* Testing the trained model in RealTime.

 ### FER 2013
 The data consists of 48x48 pixel grayscale images of faces.
 The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.The task is to categorize each face based on the emotion shown in the facial expression into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
 The training set consists of 28,709 examples and the public test set consists of 3,589 examples.

-### Models Used
+### *Model 1*
 First we tried using normal convolutional layers with BatchNorm ,MaxPooling and dropout in between .
 We used standard filter size of 3 by 3 , padding as 'same' and activation function as relu .
 For top layers we added a few DenseLayers ,finishing with a 7 layer classifier .
 As we were able to only achive a 58 % val_accuracy through this model we tried various otherthings.

-### *Model 1*
-First , we started of by building a simple CNN Network with Conv2D, BatchNorm , Dropout and MaxPooling layers.
-For top layers we added a Dense layers ,toped it with a 7 Neuron classfier
 ```python
 #Build Model
 model = models.Sequential()